Azure/azure-signalr/docs/diagnostic-logs.md

 #### Collect partially

 Diagnostic logs are **only** collected by [diagnostic clients](#diagnostic-client).
-All messages get logged inlcuding client messages in the diagnostic clients.
+All messages get logged including client messages in the diagnostic clients.

 > The limit of the diagnostic clients' number is 100.